 "Many hospitality degrees are available 100 percent online," Akmon says.
 "For a baking and pastry or a culinary degree, an individual would need to complete roughly half of the credits in person in a laboratory and theory setting."

-In that case, Akmon suggests students earn an associate degree on campus to learn the hands-on aspects of the job before moving to an online bachelor or master's degree program.
+In that case, Akmon suggests students consider earning an associate degree on campus to learn the hands-on aspects of the job before moving to an online bachelor or master's degree program.
 He adds some employers may pay for people to go back and continue their education while working.

 Regardless of whether you choose an on-campus or online program, here's a look at the degrees typically held by hospitality professionals.